 Display Text Description Settings Go here for more information MIDI >Ent MIDI parameters Local Control Local Control.
 Selecting "Off" for Local Control cuts off the Digital Piano's sound source, so no sound is produced by the Digital Piano when keys are pressed. • Performing certain Digital Piano operations may cause Local Control to turn on automatically.
 Off (Disabled), On (Enabled) Keyboard CH Send channel.
 Specifies one of the MIDI channels (1 through 16) as the Send Channel, which is used for sending MIDI messages to an external device.
-1 to 16 USB Flash >Ent USB flash drive parameters Load >Ent Load data from USB flash drive into Digital Piano memory.
-Loading USB Flash Drive Data into Digital Piano Memory (page EN-50) Save >Ent Save data from Digital Piano memory to USB flash drive. - Saving Digital Piano Data to a USB Flash Drive (page EN-49) Delete >Ent Delete data from USB flash drive. - Deleting USB Flash Drive File (page EN-51) Rename >Ent Rename file on USB flash drive.
-Renaming a USB Flash Drive File (page EN-51) Format >Ent Format USB flash drive.
-To format a USB flash drive (page EN-48)
+1 to 16 Hi-Res Vel Out High-Resolution Velocity MIDI Out on/off .
+Enables/disables high-resolution MIDI output of touch pressure (velocity) when keyboard keys are pressed or released. • Turning on this setting outputs to MIDI OUT high-resolution velocity information that corresponds to the MIDI standard high-resolution velocity prefix. • Turning off this setting disables MIDI OUT output of high-resolution velocity information.
+In this case, normal 127 level velocity is output to MIDI OUT. • The on/off setting of this item is applicable to MIDI output to the MIDI OUT terminal and USB port only.
+The Digital Piano's internal sound source always generates high-resolution velocity regardless of the on/off setting of this item.
+Off (Disabled), On (Enabled) USB FLASH >Ent USB flash drive parameters • Load >Ent Load data from USB flash drive into Digital Piano memory.
+Loading USB Flash Drive Data into Digital Piano Memory (page EN-52) Save >Ent Save data from Digital Piano memory to USB flash drive. - Saving Digital Piano Data to a USB Flash Drive (page EN-51) Delete >Ent Delete data from USB flash drive.
+Deleting USB Flash Drive File (page EN-53) Rename >Ent Rename file on USB flash drive.
+Renaming a USB Flash Drive File (page EN-53) Format >Ent Format USB flash drive. - To format a USB flash drive (page EN-50)